mcdemarco/the-new-kitchen-cookbook/appetizers/easyPaoDeQueijo.md

 You might be able to mix this in a stand mixer with just a paddle attachment with enough force (*i.e.*, speed).
 Beware of non-Newtonian fluid formation.

-I have made the whole thing in a two-cup Pyrex measuring cup, but I don't recommend it, and the larger version will not fit.
+I have made the whole thing in a two-cup Pyrex measuring cup, but I don't recommend it, and the larger versions will not fit.
 If your stick blender came with a cup, that's another good option.

-For the larger recipe, if you don't want to split an egg just toss it all in and reduce the milk or oil to compensate.
+For the mini muffin tin version, if you don't want to split an egg just toss it all in and reduce the milk or oil to compensate.